How Much Down Payment Is Required for a House?

 USDA Loans

 USDA loans also have no minimum down payment, but you’ll need to pick a property in an approved rural location.
 Your options include USDA Single Family Direct Home Loans and the USDA Single Family Housing Guarantee Program, both of which have income, asset and property restrictions.
-You'll also need to show that you don't already have a suitable home.
+You'll also need to show that you don't already own a suitable home.

-While VA and USDA loans are the largest categories of zero-down payment mortgages, there are other options that some people may be eligible for.
 Physicians may qualify for zero-down mortgages with no private mortgage insurance through programs offered by some lenders.
-Additionally, some credit unions offer loans that don't require a down payment to their members.
+Additionally, some credit unions offer loans that don't require a down payment for their members.

 1-3% down mortgage loans